 You can react to a strawberry or to the natural compounds in a strawberry.
 You can react to potatoes or the natural compound in potatoes and other nightshades.
 You may not react to any of those!
 Many patients with arthritis have eliminated nightshades foods to no avail only to get rid of the pain with the food sensitivity plan.
 Some people react to chemicals that develop naturally in leftover foods.
 I get people tested for foods and chemicals, and people are shocked how natural things can cause a problem.

 When you’re ready to find the right foods for YOU so you have energy and no digestive, muscle, joint, or head pain, and no more brain fog, I’d love to talk.
 Download this questionnaire.
 Put a number (From 1-4 based on the instructions in the document) next to any symptom you have.
-Then go to www.nourzibdeh.com/call and book a free discovery call to review your answers.
+Then go to www.nourzibdeh.com/call and book a phone consultation to review your answers.

 Share this post with someone you care about who needs this!

 Gut Dysbiosis Causes, Symptoms, Testing, and Treatment